LeMar brings passion for Hastings College's future to foundation role

 Her primary duties include fundraising, advancement and alumni relations activities.

-Although her office is based in Omaha, she plans to spent at least half her working time in Hastings as she looks to maintain a homefront presence while working alongside HC Executive President Rich Lloyd.
+Although her office is based in Omaha, LeMar plans to spend at least half her working time in Hastings as she looks to maintain a homefront presence while working alongside HC Executive President Rich Lloyd.

 “I believe in strong leadership and believe the college is set up right now to provide that leadership.
 All of the passion and engagement from staff for what’s next at the college is really inspiring to me.
 To see that engagement and that people care has been nice to be part of.”

-Her 10-month stint with the foundation prior to her hiring as executive director already is paying dividends through friendships forged both personally and professionally, she said.
+Her 10-month stint with the foundation prior to her hiring as executive director already is paying dividends through friendships forged both personally and professionally, LeMar said.

 “Coming from New York, I feel like I’m in a movie coming out the other end,” she said.
 “Hastings is a really strong community, very friendly.
 I have a lot of friends now.
 People are engaged in what’s going in this community, and there’s a lot going on.”